joakimk/toniq/README.md

 * [ ] See if the pubsub can be made cleaner.
 Also support database numbers.
 * [ ] A failed job can be automatically retried a configurable number of times with exponential backoff.
+* [ ] Find out why :eredis_sub.controlling_process makes the entire app shutdown when killed (or any part of it's linked processes dies). "[info]  Application exqueue exited: shutdown".
+Would allow us to keep it linked.